klerpi/backend-assessment/README.md

 ## Running the tests

 The project has a healthy amount of tests (mainly for the view logic).
-To run them use the following command whilst the containers are running.
+To run them, use the following command whilst the containers are running.

 ```bash
 docker exec -it automatic_debit_api sh -c "python manage.py test"